kissofjudase23/Doc-DSA/README.md

         * Greedy
           * Time: O(n), Space: O(1)
           * **The main concept is to keep the left most good index**
-            * If we can reach a GOOD index, then our position is itself GOOD.
-Also, this new GOOD position will be the new leftmost GOOD index.
+            * If we can reach a GOOD index, then our position is a GOOD index as well. and this new GOOD index will be the new leftmost GOOD index.
           * Python Solution
             ```python
             def canJump(self, nums: List[int]) -> bool: